 “Typically Christian communities have responded to homosexuality and the role of homosexuals in the church by making these fellow believers into outsiders.”
 In connection with this, they aver: “We have pushed homosexuals in the church to the margins of our church life forcing them to shout their message to us from the few safe havens they have been able to find.”

 If our Christian communities remain unable to engage in the kind of multi-sided and respectful conversation needed to bring about faithful interpretations of Scripture with regard to this issue, I fear it will only become increasingly more difficult for us to encourage young people to “taste and see that the Lord is good.”
 Fact is many gay Christians are doctrinally orthodox believers who, apart from this one controversial aspect of their lives, display indisputable piety and holiness.
 I can personally attest that many of them pray, study their Bibles, love their neighbor and generally grow in godliness in an exemplary manner that any pastor would be proud to observe in his flock.

 The words we use can be powerful weapons.
-If the result of our words and attitudes is that we are leading people away from the Church rather than drawing them toward it, perhaps it is us who need to change.
+If the result of our words and attitudes is that we are leading people away from the Church rather than drawing them toward it, perhaps it is we who need to change.
 New wine needs new wineskins, Jesus observed, and unless we can be flexible in response to what God is doing in these times we shall be of no use to him.
 Without ears to hear the voices of the outsiders we offend, we can easily forget that we only “know in part” and “see through a glass dimly.”

-You noted in your post that “this generational change is not an entirely bad thing.”
+You also noted in your post that “this generational change is not an entirely bad thing.”
 Indeed in many ways this now presents us with great opportunity.
 When opportunity knocks, it’s been said the wise will build bridges while the fearful will build dams.
 I pray that we’ll begin to see more of the former at Westminster Theological Seminary.